mickymacirl/CI-P4-ICSB/README.md

 ## LoginRequiredMixin and UserPassesTestMixin

-I chose the LoginRequiredMixin and UserPassesTestMixin to secure the views for creating, editing, and deleting posts and comments.
+I choose the LoginRequiredMixin and UserPassesTestMixin to secure the views for creating, editing, and deleting posts and comments.

 The LoginRequiredMixin ensures that only logged in users can access these views, whereas the UserPassesTestMixin allows me to define specific test functions to determine which users can access these views.